Every salesperson knows that the key to their success lies in the quality of leads they generate.

 Start Looking for Leads

-Once you have a good understanding of your product and buyer, the next step is to begin identifying potential leads.
+Once you have a good understanding of your product and buyer, the next step is to start your prospecting activities and begin identifying potential leads.

 The goal here is to create a list of people and companies that you can reach out to with your offer.